aviv4601/StraussGroupFullStackTask/README.md

 Database
 The project includes an SQLite database located in the ./express_server/src/db directory.
 The database contains two tables: user and candidate.
 You can use SQLite Data Browser to view the database structure and data

-This project contains 3 branches. you need to relate only to the "fullstack" branch, the other used for personal uses and consistency.
+This project contains 3 branches.
+Please relate only to the "fullstack" branch, the other used for personal uses and consistency.